 A brain hemorrhage refers to bleeding in the brain.
-This medical condition is also known as a brain bleed or an intracranial hemorrhage.
-It is a medical emergency that requires immediate treatment.
+Doctors may also refer to it as a brain bleed or an intracranial hemorrhage.
+A brain hemorrhage is a medical emergency that requires immediate treatment.

 The skull surrounds the brain, and any leaking blood from a hemorrhage can cause compression and damage to the brain tissues.